 “I owned a bike shop so Ruby was always around bikes, and it was clear from the beginning that they excited her,” said Tom.

 Don’t just break out your new bike in the woods and expect Fido to know what he’s doing.
 Take him out on short rides with a leash at first.
 This will train your dog to follow you as pack leader.

 “It’s important that people start out with their dog behind the bike and build it up slowly until they both feel comfortable,” explained Tom.

 Before you let him run off leash, your good boy must be under voice command.
 The last thing you want is your dog bolting ahead, stopping for a bathroom break on a tight bend and surprising you as you come around the corner at top speed.
 Also keep an eye on the rules and regulations.
 Not all trails are pet friendly, and many of those that are may also be open to hikers.
-You don’t want to find your pooch hurtling toward a family on a leisurely stroll.
 Check the trail, walk it first and make sure it’s safe for everyone before you release your hound.

 If you’re looking for some additional expert advice on getting started, check out this video from Tom, Ruby and Bikeradar.

 In new surroundings, your canine companion probably won’t stray too far, but anything can happen when you’re off road.
 He should be wearing his sturdiest collar and tag with contact information and vaccination details attached just in case.
 Dogs who run at high speeds past low branches or bushes might lose tags along the way.
 To prevent this, invest in a collar like this one, which has your pet’s details printed on it.
 For dusk riders, an LED light can help illuminate your pooch on the trail.